• Skip to primary navigation

 Instructions

-• Preheat your oven to 350F (180C).
-Have your unbaked 9" pie shell ready.
+• Preheat your oven to 350°F (180°C).
+Have your unbaked 9" pie shell ready (there is no need to prebake it).

 • Add the pumpkin, coconut milk, brown sugar, cornstarch, maple syrup, vanilla extract, pumpkin pie spice, cinnamon and salt to a blender or a large bowl.
 Mix well.

-• Pour the pumpkin mixture into the pie crust.
-Use a spatula to spread the pumpkin evenly and smooth out the top.
-Bake for 60 minutes.
-When you remove it from the oven, the edges might be slightly cracked and the middle will still look wobbly.
-Let cool, and then chill in the fridge for a minimum of 4 hours or overnight until completely set.
+• Bake for 60 minutes.
+When you remove it from the oven, the edges will be slightly cracked and the middle will still look wobbly.
+Let cool, and then chill uncovered in the fridge for a minimum of 4 hours or overnight until completely set.
 Serve plain or with coconut whipped cream.

 Notes

-*The pie will keep fresh in the fridge for 3 - 4 days.
+Storage: The pie will keep fresh in the fridge for 3 - 4 days.

 Nutrition

-Calories: 272kcal | Carbohydrates: 42g | Protein: 3g | Fat: 11g | Saturated Fat: 6g | Sodium: 258mg | Potassium: 222mg | Fiber: 2g | Sugar: 21g | Vitamin A: 8341IU | Vitamin C: 3mg | Calcium: 48mg | Iron: 2mg
+Serving: 1serving (recipe makes 8 servings including pie crust but not including whipped cream) | Calories: 272kcal | Carbohydrates: 42g | Protein: 3g | Fat: 11g | Saturated Fat: 6g | Sodium: 258mg | Potassium: 222mg | Fiber: 2g | Sugar: 21g | Vitamin A: 8341IU | Vitamin C: 3mg | Calcium: 48mg | Iron: 2mg

 « Easy Vegan Pie Crust